mautrix/docs/bridges/general/troubleshooting.md

 bridge config field is just copied to the registration when the registration is generated.
 If you change the value, you can either manually update the registration, or regenerate it completely.

+## Why is the latest release old?
+When bridges are being actively developed, releases are effectively always outdated.
+The main branch is generally stable and safe to use in production, although automatic unattended upgrades are not recommended.
+Bugs should only be reported on the main branch.

+New releases for Go bridges happen on the 16th of each month.
+Sometimes releases may be skipped if there's something blocking the release or if nothing relevant has changed since the last one.
+Releases outside of the standard cycle only happen if there are severe security issues that must be fixed immediately.

+Python bridges do not have a release cycle, releases will happen randomly.